-If you depend upon an air conditioner, your electric bills increase dramatically in summer.
-Here are some home improvements that will help your home stay cooler and reduce air conditioning costs.
+If you live in a hot climate and use an air conditioner, you can expect your electric bills to increase as summer heats up.
+But there are some home improvements that will help your home stay cooler and reduce air conditioning costs.

 Take a few minutes to inspect your home, and then create an action plan for energy improvements:

-• How much attic insulation is installed in your home?
-When solar energy heats your roof and attic, heat moves through the ceiling into your home.
+How much attic insulation is installed in your home?
+When solar energy heats your attic, it also moves through the ceiling and heats your home.
 Attic insulation slows this heat flow, and will also slow heat flow out of your home in the winter.
 Action: If your attic has less than 6 inches of insulation, add more insulation to total 16 inches or more.

-• Do you have shade over your south- and west-facing windows?
+Do you have shade over your south- and west-facing windows?
 Bare windows allow the sun to pour into your home.
 Shade reduces this solar overheating.
-Action: Install awnings, sunscreens, or metallized window films in windows that transmit the most solar radiation.
+Action: Install awnings, sunscreens, or curtains over the windows that receive the most sun.

 When did you last have your central air conditioner serviced?
 Air conditioners are complicated, and need to be periodically cleaned and tuned.
 Action: Have a professional inspect and tune your system.
 Be sure they check the refrigerant charge and airflow.